cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/transfer.md

 ## Go to the next step!

-You have deposited ether to plasma successfully.
+You have transferred your ether successfully.

-Please go to the [Show balance](/tutorial/show-balance.md) step.
+Please go to the [Exit]() step.